droiddeveloper1/WeatherApp/README.md

 # WeatherApp
-A Kotlin Jetpack Compose app that allows user to enter location(city) info and fetches the local weather info from a remote server, then displays pieces of relevant weather info back tothe user along with the appropriate weather graphic/icon for the current weather conditions in that city.
+A Kotlin Jetpack Compose app that allows user to enter location(city) info and fetches the local weather info from a remote server, then displays pieces of relevant weather info back to the user along with the appropriate weather graphic/icon for the current weather conditions in that city.

 Requests location access in order to perform a reverse geo lookup, determine the local city name, then fetch the weather info and